 Reducing the percentage of defective products saves manufacturers money by cutting raw materials waste, using labor and equipment more efficiently and reducing returns from unhappy customers.
 Boosting quality control in manufacturing can also lead to an enhanced customer experience, supercharging your brand while lowering the need for more raw materials to replace that which is wasted.

 Three common ways any industry can improve quality control include:

 - 1.Reducing human mistakes by automating repetitive actions.
 Automation also improves accuracy and increases visibility.
 Combined with internet of things (IoT) sensors, automation creates data that can be analyzed for hidden incremental improvements.

 - 2.Inspecting through measurements, testing and comparing products to defined standards.
 Products that meet those standards are shipped.
 Those that don’t are recycled.
 Adding computerized sensors in the inspection and quality control phase also provides an opportunity for insights into ways to create and build quality control standard operating procedures (SOPs).

 - 3.Tracing inventory from the material supplier through warehouses and production to the end customer’s door.
-Having an accurate labeling method lets manufacturers trace everything from basic ingredients to sub-assemblies and completed products.
+Accurate labeling lets manufacturers trace everything from essential ingredients to sub-assemblies and completed products.
 Using barcodes combined with automated and hand-held scanners provides a third data entry point into your firm’s network, ensuring most of what goes in comes out as salable products.

 Quality Control Starts with Quality Planning